Exp232/Industry-Edit/README.md

 # Description
 Corrections for industry issues including:
+- Appalachian Hardwoods R1 unload speed increased by 50% to be faster than the consumption rate
+- Locust Pin Co BR3 unload speed increased by 50% to be faster than the consumption rate
 - Connelly Creek Log storage increased to improve comaptibility with MV's Logging Cars mod
 - Connelly Creek Pulpwood P3/P4 storage increased
 - Increased Car Load rate at National Park Service